KewlAashish/NBA_Weekly_Scrapper/README.md

   matches.
 To overcome such an issue and implement my selenium skills in order to find a solution, I created this scraper bot.

 Here's a sample mail recieved by the bot:

 ![image](https://user-images.githubusercontent.com/76493816/175961128-effe0f32-3a9d-41ea-a112-37ad96f21eb6.png)

+How to use this bot?
+  We can schedule a task on our own device using the task scheduler for weekly basis.
+Create a bat file for the 'run.py' script and set a weeekly task on the task         scheduler.

+  Another way to host it live is by deploying it in the AWS and create an AWS lambda function to trigger it by adding the python and the webdriver layer.
+Create a API
+  Gateway trigger function and it's done.